tailhook/lithos/docs/config.rst

    image-dir-levels: 1   # default value

-In this config, directories named like this ``/opt/app1-images/some-name1`` serve as the root directory for the containers (we'll show later how to find out which specific directory is used now).
-With this config:
+In this config, directories named like this ``/opt/app1-images/some-name1`` serve as the root directory for containers(we'll show later how to find out which specific directory is used now).
+They are mounted **readonly**.
+With this
+config:

 .. code-block:: yaml